 Wrath is generally defined as extreme anger, but this is according to our humanity.
 God’s wrath is a righteous indignation and displeasure for all that is sinful and evil.
 It is radically different from human anger which tends to be impulsive and unfair.
 God’s wrath is applicable to certain situations where God’s judgement and punishment is executed upon anything He considers unholy or unrighteous.
 There are numerous examples of God’s wrath on display throughout all the scriptures.

-Here are a few stories we will review in the upcoming days to illustrate what God is saving us from: The Flood in Genesis 6-9, the destruction of Sodom and Gomorrah in Genesis 19, the plagues of Egypt in Exodus 7-12, the defeat of the Amalekites in Exodus 17, the plague on the Israelites for idolatry in Exodus 32, the death of Ananias and Sapphira in Acts 5, the rebellion of Korah and his associates in Numbers 16, and the defeat of the Amorites in Joshua 10, King Herod Agrippa I suffered God's judgment for accepting divine adoration, and the Book of Revelation details God's final judgments in the seven seals, trumpets, and bowls that bring devastation and divine retribution.
+Here are a few stories we will review in the upcoming days to illustrate what God is saving us from: The Flood in Genesis 6-9, the destruction of Sodom and Gomorrah in Genesis 19, the plagues of Egypt in Exodus 7-12, the wrath of fire and the Plague of Quail in Numbers 11, the plague on the Israelites for idolatry in Exodus 32, the rebellion of Korah and his associates in Numbers 16, the death of Ananias and Sapphira in Acts 5, and the defeat of the Amorites in Joshua 10, King Herod Agrippa I suffered God's judgment for accepting divine adoration, and the Book of Revelation details God's final judgments in the seven seals, trumpets, and bowls that bring devastation and divine retribution.

 God’s wrath is what Jesus died to save us from, otherwise, just being saved from ourselves is not applicable in the context of why Jesus had to die on the cross for our sins.
 Our sin nature is the cause of wrath, not wrath being the cause of sin… Causality is very important to maintain a biblically accurate understanding of the nature of God.
 When we have an accurate view of God and His grace and mercy and what we are being saved from; we begin to see the significant beauty surrounding every situation!
 We must obey Jesus’s callings upon our lives and live with God in such a way that we can understand His will for us is to accept Jesus and spend eternity with Him, He just wants us to choose Him.